KuguHome/openhab-binding-wmbus/README.md

 1. Install OpenHAB IDE according to their webpage.
 This is basically Eclipse IDE + Oomph + OpenHAB dev addons via Oomph.
 2. Clone this repository.
-3. File - Import - Maven - Existing Project.
-Give path to this git repository, add to project set "WMBus" or similar.
+3. File - Import - Maven - Existing Maven Projects.
+Give path to this git repository, select all three projects, add project to working set "WMBus" or similar.